Meet PBMS School Counselors

 Parent /Teacher Conferences

 Conferences can be scheduled by calling your student’s grade level secretary (754) 322-4200.
-Conferences are held on Wednesdays and Fridays at 2:05 pm or 2:30 pm.
+Conferences are held on Wednesdays and Fridays at 8:20 AM.
 Each teacher will take turns informing you of your child's current performance, strengths, and weaknesses.
 Attendance of students at the conferences is recommended.
-In addition to attending a face to face conference, you may also communicate your concerns via e-mail, at the teacher's discretion.
+In addition to attending a face-to-face conference or virtual Teams, you may also communicate your concerns via e-mail, at the teacher's discretion.

 Interim Reports are issued to students four times a year.
-Interims are sent home at mid-term of every marking period and must be signed and returned to the school.
-Please check our school calendar for the dates the interims will be sent home.
+Interims are made available via CLICK HERE Virtual Counselor at the mid-term of every marking period.
+Please check our school calendar for the dates the interims will be readily accessible in Virtual Counselor.
 If your child's interim report is of concern, please schedule a parent-teacher conference in order to address the issue in a timely manner before the end of the marking period.

 In order to be successful, Pompano Beach Middle School students are expected to: